Apicbase offers you the ability to analyse your food cost in depth with its food cost and margin calculation tools.

 - The food cost that is displayed here, is always for 1 portion or serving, even when the recipe itself was calculated for multiple portions.

-- Obviously, you need to have filled out a few fields in order for the food cost to work.
+- Obviously, you need to have filled out a few fields in order for the food cost calculation to work.
 These items are:

 - In case you want to calculate the profit margins, you also need to:

 - Add a selling price to the recipe.
-To do that, go into edit modus of your recipe and fill out the selling price in the financial panel.
-To make it easy to you, this is the price including VAT (so what you actually ask your client).
+To make it easy for you, this is the price including VAT (so what you actually ask your client).
 The software deducts the VAT later.

-- Add a profit margin you want to hit, either in settings (library-wide), or in the recipe itself, in the financial panel.
+- Add a target profit margin you want to hit.

 The different elements of the financials tab explained